Financial situation of Alitalia: 2008 – Bankruptcy

+2008 – Union negotiations

 Prime-minister Silvio Berlusconi forced a meeting on 25 September 2008 of Alitalia's unions and the Italian investor CAI.
 He hoped to be able to close a deal between CAI and the unions.
-Berlusconi stated on September 24 that Italy needs a national carrier and that it is inconceivable that foreign carriers would be responsible for air transport in Italy.
-Berlusconi, said that Italy must "continue to have its own flag carrier," and that "there is no possibility of any foreign airline taking upon itself the burden and responsibility of all of Alitalia.
+Berlusconi stated on September 24 that "Italy needs a national carrier and that it is inconceivable that foreign carriers would be responsible for air transport in Italy".
+Berlusconi also said that Italy must "continue to have its own flag carrier," and that "there is no possibility of any foreign airline taking upon itself the burden and responsibility of all of Alitalia.
 This hypothesis doesn't exist and never has."

 On Thursday September 25, 2008 the largest union CGIL agreed with the buyout plan of CAI.
 CGIL claims to have won some concessions of CAI, mainly no or less wage cut for the lowest paid workers.
 The negotiations continue to get the support of unions representing pilots and flight assistants.
 CAI set a deadline for these unions by October 15.
-The Italian flight authority Ente Nazionale per l'Aviazione Civile (ENAC) has withdrawn their threat to suspend the license of Alitalia since the risk of financial instability of Alitalia has now significantly decreased.
+The Italian flight authority Ente Nazionale per l'Aviazione Civile (ENAC) had withdrawn their threat to suspend the license of Alitalia since the risk of financial instability of Alitalia had now significantly decreased.

 On Monday September 29 the last union of Alitalia agreed to the buyout plan of CAI.
 The CEO of CAI said that Alitalia would start seeking for an international partner.
 CAI, Compagnia Aerea Italiana presented a binding offer of 1.1 billion euro to Alitalia's bankruptcy administrator on Friday October 30, 2008 to acquire the airline, pressing ahead despite refusal by some pilots and flight attendants' unions to sign on to the rescue plan.
 The binding offer by CAI calls for cutting aircraft, routes, workers and infusion of nearly 1.1 billion euros, including the price for the take over, (nearly $1.3 billion).
 The negotiations between CAI and the unions were tense.
 A breakthrough came after last-minute talks at the premier's office.